brenthompson2/brenthompson2.github.io/_posts/projects/2018-02-01-awesome-check-in-2.markdown

 ### Awesome Check-In

-The process of implementing an interface design mockup was quite the experience.
-My skill with CSS/Sass, Bootstrap, and even Angular expended exponentially throughout the upgrade.
-It was a whole lot of fun to teach myself all of these new tools to develop an application and then totally re-vamping it with a new look created by an actual designer.
-The difference between the original app and the latest version is quite astonishing.
+It was a whole lot of fun to teach myself all of these new tools to develop the Awesome Check-In application in the first place.
+To then take it to the next level, thanks to the help of a designer, was a really exciting process.
+Not only does the app look significantly more legitimate, I learned a lot in the process.
+My skill with CSS/Sass, TypeScript, Bootstrap, and even Angular expended exponentially throughout the upgrade.